uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 The size of the provided workspace must be equal to or larger than the required workspace size obtained by calling ``descriptor<prec, dom>::get_value(config_param::WORKSPACE_EXTERNAL_BYTES, &workspaceBytes)``.

-A descriptor where ``WORKSPACE_EXTERNAL`` is specified is not a valid descriptor for compute calls until this function has been successfully called.
+A descriptor where ``config_value::WORKSPACE_EXTERNAL`` is specified for ``config_param::WORKSPACE_PLACEMENT`` is not a valid descriptor for compute calls until this function has been successfully called.

 The type of workspace must match the compute calls for which it is used.
 That is, if the workspace is provided as a ``sycl::buffer``, the compute